Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 </div>

-1. Create a function that takes a parameter of type string and returns Unit (i.e. no return value).
+1. Create a function that takes a parameter of type string and returns Unit (i.e., no return value).
 2. Create a function that takes a second [optional parameter with default value](https://kotlinlang.org/docs/reference/functions.html#default-arguments) "Info".
 Also return Unit, which can be omitted.
 3. Create a function that returns an integer.
 4. Create a single-expression function that returns an integer (inferred).
 5. Call a function passing as argument `Hello`.
 6. Call a function with two parameters, passing a value for the second optional parameter.
 7. Call a function with two parameters, ignoring the second one.
-8. Call a function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing order of arguments.
+8. Call a function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
 9. Call a function and print its result.

 ### Infix functions